 From the moment you hit the road, the fun begins because the drive is part of the magic of a visit to Narrowsburg.
 Expect lots of peace signs and doves painted on the sides of barns — not far away is the original site of the 1969 Woodstock Festival at Bethel Woods.
 On the journey home, make sure to route your drive to Route 97 through Barryville and along the Delaware River; a portion of this drive is called The Hawk’s Nest and it’s considered one of the most scenic drives in New York State.
 From there, the road dumps you into Port Jervis, where you stop to shop and eat, then can catch Route 23 though New Jersey all the way home on back roads though High Point State Park.

-What to Do: Hiking, Tubing, and Antiquing Along the Delaware River
+What to Do in Narrowsburg, NY: Hiking, Tubing, and Antiquing Along the Delaware River

 Whether you’re looking for a super active getaway, or a low-key weekend of shopping, or even a bit of both — you’re in luck here.
 Narrowsburg was one of the first of many towns in Sullivan County to see a recent spike in business openings and a lively full-time community keeping things interesting with arty events.

 Bad weather?
 No problem.
 Hit Main Street and go shopping, perusing the many antique and boutique shops.
 Next door to Moonriver Inn, the beautiful Maison Bergogne walks the line of showroom/museum/shop, with its lovely collection of antiques and oddities.
-Nest is another must-see while in town; opened by ex-Vogue and W design director, Anna Bern, this boutique was inspired by her travels around the world.
-It’s packed with beautiful clothing and accessories, kitchen supplies, taxidermy and home goods in one perfectly curated space.
-Also check out lifestyle boutiques Sunny’s Pop and Velvet Maple; eco-conscious clothier Mayer Wasner, and One Grand Books — not to mention, all the antique shops.
+Also check out fun stuff for home and closet at Velvet Maple; eco-conscious clothier Mayer Wasner, and One Grand Books — not to mention, all the antique shops.

 Last, though it’s nice to relax and unwind, if something is going on in town – and it will almost certainly be arty — be sure to check it out!
 In September, Narrowsburg hosts the Big Eddy Film Fest, showcasing indie films from around the world.
 Another place to check for events is Mildred’s Lane, an art community that frequently hosts open houses, art shows and epic bonfires.
 Last, check the Delaware Valley Arts Alliance website for event listings at the Tusten Theatre in town including the film festival, jazz nights, plays and more — or the all-encompassing community calendar.

-Where to Eat & Drink in Narrowsburg: Farm to Table Restaurants Overlooking the Delaware River
+Where to Eat & Drink in Narrowsburg, NY: Our Favorite Restaurants That Just-So-Happen to Overlook the Delaware River

 Begin your day at the Tusten Cup for breakfast staples, including their delicious breakfast burrito.
 For brunch, lunch or dinner, check out The Heron one of our favorite restaurants in the entire region, with some really amazing farm-to-table fare.
 The menu is very southern-inspired, with comfort food favorites like buttermilk biscuits and fried chicken.
 Weather permitting, grab a seat on the outdoor terrace overlooking the big eddy, the deepest part of the river—otherwise, soak in the atmosphere of the beautiful and intimate dining room.
 Also great for dinner is new pizza joint The Laundrette, serving up wood-fired sour-dough pizza.
 It’s also right on the river, with a large patio overlooking the Delaware River and the Narrowsburg bridge.